HaiNguyen007/sub0_sample_app/README.md

 }
 ```

 Once you get a feel of how things work and feel adventurous, try the system with your own schema.
+ - Take a look at the `.env` file, most of the configuration is there and the ENV variables defined there are used in the `docker-compose.yml` file
  - Stop the running containers `Ctrl + c` and remove them with `docker rm` command. (you can use `docker rm -v $(docker ps -a -q -f name=sampleapp_,status=exited)` to remove just the containers started as part of this docker-compose sample.)
  - Place your files in the `sql` directory.
- - comment the line `- RELAY_ID_COLUMN=id` to disable relay interface generation (you can leave this on if your tables have an `id` column which is globally unique and generated like so `base64('table_name:idvalue')`)
+ - comment the line `RELAY_ID_COLUMN=id` in the `.env` file to disable relay interface generation (you can leave this on if your tables have an `id` column which is globally unique
  - Start the system again with `docker-compose up`

 Alternatively you could just have the containers connecting directly to your database.
-Edit `docker-compose-external-db.yml`  and then start the containers with `docker-compose -f docker-compose-external-db.yml up`
+Edit the `.env` file and comment the `db` service in the `docker-compose.yml`

 Another thing to explore is the nginx configurations in the `nginx` directory.
 Try editing them then uncomment the matching line for that file in `docker-compose.yml` to have the container use your custom file.